-A Burned Pokémon takes damage between turns, but the condition might heal on its own.
+If a Pokémon is Burned, it may take damage between turns.
 When a Pokémon is Burned, put a Burn marker on it.
-Between turns, put 2 damage counters on your Burned Pokémon, then flip a coin.
-If heads, remove the Special Condition Burned.
+Between turns, the owner of the Burned Pokémon flips a coin.
+If he or she flips tails, put 2 damage counters on the Burned Pokémon.
 A Pokémon cannot have two Burn markers; if an attack gives it another Burn marker, the new Burned Condition simply replaces the old one.
 Make sure your Burn markers look different from your damage counters.